I finished my Estate Plan! Now what?

 It is crucial that your plan is customized for your family's current situation, dynamics, and goals.
 Things can change, however, and when there are significant changes, your plan will need to adapt accordingly.
 For instance, if there is a death in the family, a change in relationships, or you want to change how your wishes are managed, you should revisit your Estate Plan.
 My rule of thumb is to look over it every three years so see that things still match what you wanted.

 Your Estate Plan is comprised of living documents (typically the Revocable Living Trust, Will, Financial Power of Attorney, and Advance Health Care Directive).
-This means when you are still alive and have mental capacity, you can see an attorney to revise, revoke, or restate your plan.
+This means when you are still alive and have mental capacity, you can see an attorney for reviews, restatements, or amendments of your plan.
 Our philosophy is that you take the process very seriously to begin with, but be mindful that if changes should be made, the option is there.